SWK 160: INTRODUCTION TO SOCIAL WORK (F: Day, S: Evening)

-SWK 495: PROFESSIONAL CONSIDERATIONS IN SOCIAL WORK (S)
+SWK 495: PROFESSIONAL CONSIDERATIONS IN SOCIAL WORK (F (accelerated) S (others))

 3 credits/ Capstone

 This course strengthens the student’s emerging identity within the social work profession.
 Students review and critique theoretical frameworks and practice situations studied in the social work curriculum.
+There is also an emphasis on social work values and ethics.
 As the capstone course, students have the final opportunity to demonstrate mastery of the 10 competencies and accompanying practice behaviors.

 Prerequisites: SWK 440, SWK 480.
 Taken concurrently with SWK 441 and SWK 481.
 Open to social work majors only.